sahitid/leaders-letters/letters/dinosaur-bbq.md

 ![people staring at food](https://cloud-86es9guuu-hack-club-bot.vercel.app/0img-20240309-wa0104.jpg)

 After eating, we took a stroll through the closed waterpark and the regular park inside it.
-We found a spinning wheel and half of us got dizzy and sick, but after 10 minutes, we felt better and decided to spin again. [click here to watch us spinning](https://drive.google.com/file/d/13mJsRcLYoi6l9GEcA4Y_LnczJKJPK1rn/view?usp=sharing)
+We found a spinning wheel and half of us got dizzy and sick, but after 10 minutes, we felt better and decided to spin again.
+[Click here to watch us spinning!](https://drive.google.com/file/d/13mJsRcLYoi6l9GEcA4Y_LnczJKJPK1rn/view?usp=sharing)

 At the end of our tour, we also took a group photo with the more senior members:
 ![group photo](https://cloud-4y7g35vgz-hack-club-bot.vercel.app/0img-20240309-wa0061.jpg)